 Student identification cards provide after-hours access to the Farrar Center for Health Sciences (FCHS) and Swaid Center for Health Sciences (SCHS) buildings as well as to some of the interior classrooms and other spaces for health sciences students.
-The FCHS and SCHS are open to the public from 7 a.m. to 6 p.m. on weekdays during the regular fall and spring semesters.
-From mid-May until the first day of fall classes FCHS and SCHS are open to the public from 7:30 a.m. until 5:30 p.m.
+The FCHS and SCHS are open to the public from 7 a.m. to 6:00 p.m. on weekdays during the regular fall and spring semesters.
+From mid-May until the first day of fall classes FCHS and SCHS are open to the public from 7:00 a.m. until 5:30 p.m.
 Pharmacy and physician assistant students may enter the buildings using their identification cards from 6 a.m. to 11:30 p.m.
 Sunday through Thursday and 6:00 a.m. to 1:00 a.m.
 Friday and Saturday, excluding official university holidays.
 Any student found in the buildings between the hours of 1 a.m. and 6 a.m. will be subject to disciplinary sanctions.
 Any student reported to a faculty or staff member to have been in the buildings between the hours of 1 a.m. and 6 a.m. is subject to investigation and to disciplinary sanctions if presence in the buildings during these hours is confirmed.
-Disciplinary sanctions may include revocation of afterhours building/room access, non-academic judicial procedures, disciplinary probation, or suspension from the college.
+Disciplinary sanctions may include revocation of after-hours building/room access, non-academic judicial procedures, disciplinary probation, or suspension from the college.
 Student card entry is logged, and entry information is monitored by college administrators.
 Professional behavior dictates respect of equipment, furnishings, and building access by all health sciences students.
 Any student not exhibiting professional behavior in regard to building access, including destroying or damaging property, allowing unauthorized guests in the building, or compromising building security, will be addressed through the non-academic judicial procedures.
 Harding Public Safety routinely checks the security of the building and officers may be contacted at 501-279-5000 if the building is found unsecured after hours.
+Students must obey any request to leave the building made by Harding Public Safety officers.
+Students not following any request of Harding Public Safety officers will be considered in breach of the Code of Professional Conduct.